LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

       return "redirect:";
    }

-And you'll notice, we're adding a different type of data to the ArrayList, so we'll have to update that too:
+And you'll notice, we're adding a different type of data to the ``ArrayList``, so we'll have to update that too:

 .. sourcecode:: java
-   :linenos: 21
+   :lineno-start: 21

    private static List<Event> events = new ArrayList<>();